nskprotiv/beepsies-AI/README.md

 # beepsies-AI
 A little work in progress Open Source AI
-Made out of Python 2.7 and Powershell.
+Made out of Python 3 and Powershell.

 # System requirements
-Python 2.7 or later but not Python 3.
+Python 3
-Have all of these modules installed: sys, webbrowser, random, playsound.
+Have all of these modules installed: sys, webbrowser, random.
 # Latest version
-Alpha 0.0.2
+Alpha 0.0.3
 Latest Changes:

 Internet access.

 # Next Update
-Alpha 0.0.3
+Alpha 0.0.4
 Added changes:

-No error with Python 3

 More Commands